fab514/beginner-javascript-1/playground/if-statements/if-statements.md

 true
 - A single bang will coerce the string into a boolean but make it opposite (not something).
 - A double bang !! will coerce the sting into a boolean however it will stay original.

+## Ternary short hand if statement.
+- * needs a condition,
+  * what it needs if it's true
+  * what it needs if it is false.